donescopeta/NSworkaround/README.md

 # NSworkaround
 NSbuilder NS block scheme workaround.

-This is a workaround for nsbuilder program.
+This is a workaround for nsbuilder.
 Thanks to this script you can write a code that can be converted into ns builder file.
 For example, create a file max.nss :
 ```
 begin "Autor" "Dwie funkcje"